KhronosGroup/SYCL_Reference/source/iface/address-space.rst

   ``sycl::access::decorated::yes``, the interface exposes pointers and references type that are decorated by an address space.
-* If the value of  ``sycl::access::decorated`` is ``sycl::access::decorated::legacy``, the 1.2.1 interface is exposed.
+* If the value of  ``sycl::access::decorated`` is ``sycl::access::decorated::legacy``, the SYCL 1.2.1 interface is
+  exposed.
 This interface is deprecated.

-The decoration is implementation dependent and relies on device compiler extensions.
+The decoration is implementation dependent and may rely on device compiler extensions.

-The decorated type may be distinct from the non-decorated one.
+The decorated type may be distinct from the non-decorated type.

 For interoperability with the SYCL backend, users should rely on types exposed by the decorated version.